Sustainability and Business

 Internships and Careers

-Internships provide students with an opportunity to practice learned skills in an actual work environment with the guidance of the College of Arts and Sciences (CAS) Internship Coordinator, who helps students match their interests with a work experience that might take place locally, regionally, nationally, or internationally.
+Internships provide students with an opportunity to practice learned skills in an actual work environment with the guidance of the Internship Coordinator, who helps students match their interests with a work experience that might take place locally, regionally, nationally, or internationally.
 Internships provide career exploration and can help establish professional networks that lead to career opportunities upon graduation.
 The particularly applied focus of the Sustainability and Business majors requires students to do two (2) internships during their four (4)-year undergraduate degree.
 The interdisciplinary nature of the Sustainability and Business major is reflected in the wide variety of careers open to graduates in the non-profit, corporate, and public sectors.
 Employment opportunities include Corporate or Municipal Sustainability Officer, Green Business Manager, Community Economic Development Manager, Environmental Affairs Officer, Green Entrepreneur, and Sustainability Program Developer.

 Transfer Credit